gauteh/lieer/README.md

 **`Timeout`** is the timeout in seconds used for the HTTP connection to GMail. `0` means the forever or system error/timeout, [whichever occurs first](https://github.com/gauteh/gmailieer/issues/83#issuecomment-396487919).

+**`File extension`** is an optional argument to include the specified extension in local file names (e.g., `mbox`) which can be useful for indexing them with third-party programs.
+Existing files are not renamed.

 **`Drop non existing labels`** can be used to silently ignore errors where GMail gives us a label identifier which is not associated with a label.
 See [Caveats](#caveats).

 **`Replace slash with dot`** is used to replace the sub-label separator (`/`) with a dot (`.`).
 I think this is easier to work with. *Important*: See note below on [changing this setting after initial sync](#changing-ignored-tags-and-translation-after-initial-sync).